descope/descope-java/README.md

 ### Utils for your end to end (e2e) tests and integration tests

 To ease your e2e tests, we exposed dedicated management methods.
-That way, you don't need to use 3rd party messaging services in order to receive sign-in/up Emails or SMS, and avoid the need of parsing the code and token from them.
+That way, you don't need to use 3rd party messaging services in order to receive sign-in/up Email, SMS, Voice call or WhatsApp, and avoid the need of parsing the code and token from them.

 ```java